Necolizer/ISTA-Net/README.md

 * [6.
 Citation](#6-citation)

 ## 1. Change Log
+- [2025/07/12] Last year, our new project working on a similar topic was accepted by NeurIPS 2024.
+[Check it out here](https://proceedings.neurips.cc/paper_files/paper/2024/hash/11f5520daf9132775e8604e89f53925a-Abstract-Conference.html).
 - [2023/12/19] Our paper now is available online in IROS 2023 proceeding.
 [Here's the link](https://ieeexplore.ieee.org/document/10342472).
-- [2023/07/15] Now our paper is accepted to IROS 2023.
+- [2023/07/15] Now our paper is accepted by IROS 2023.
 Visit our [project website](https://necolizer.github.io/ISTA-Net/)!
 - [2023/03/07] Code Upload.

 ## 2. Prerequisites